-If you don’t know yet, Sunday in Germany is a free day for everyone by law.
-Therefore nothing is working, so you can’t go shopping, complete some tasks, or sometimes even drink a coffee.
+If you don’t know yet, Sunday is a non-working day for everyone by German law.
+Therefore, nothing works, so you can’t go shopping, run errands in the city, visit a hairdresser, or sometimes even drink a coffee.

 Are you tired from resting?
-There are literary almost nothing is open on Sunday in Germany, so people just take a rest.
-Figure out in this post what you can do on a typical Sunday in Germany.
+There are literary almost nothing is open on Sundays in Germany, so people just take a rest.
+Figure out what you can do on a typical Sunday in Germany in this article.

 First, you probably want to know a background of why Germany closes everything, particularly on this day.

-Sunday is the rest day which dictated German law.
+Sunday is the rest day which is dictated by German law.
 Shops are not allowed to sell, and any trade is also not permitted.

 The only shops that are usually open on Sundays are convenience supermarkets at train stations and airports.

-Accordingly to the Germany store opening law, all shops have to remain closed on Sunday.
+According to the German law regulating opening hours, all shops must remain closed on Sundays.

-So Germany guarantees workers to have at least one day off in the week – Sunday.
-Church has a big influence on that law.
-According to the Bible, man should rest on Sunday, and Sunday should also be time for going to church.
+The church has a significant influence on that law (and Germans even pay a church tax).
+According to the Bible, man should rest on Sundays, and Sunday should also be time for going to church.

 Sunday is also a “quiet day” by law.
 Though what is considered “Quiet law” varies from town to town, it is generally not permitted to do any noisy housework on Sundays in Germany.

-This includes using motor-driven lawn equipment, such as a lawnmower, or home equipment like a loud vacuum.
+This includes using motor-driven lawn equipment, such as a lawnmower, or home equipment, like a loud vacuum cleaner.
 Otherwise, you could be slapped with a fine or seen in court if a neighbor thinks you’re too loud, even if it’s not Sunday.

-Overall there are “Ruhezeit” (quiet time) in Germany between 8 pm and 7 am (20:00-7:00) Monday-Saturday and all day on Sunday and holidays.
+Overall there are “Ruhezeit” (quiet time) in Germany between 8 pm and 7 am (20:00-7:00) Monday-Saturday and all day on Sundays and holidays.

-Although all the stores are closed on Sundays, there are still a lot of things to do!
-Here are 12 amazing things to do on Sunday in Germany.
+Although all the stores are closed on Sundays, there are still many things to do!
+Here are 13 amazing things to do on Sundays in Germany.

 Germany is filled with lovely hiking trails and opportunities to connect with nature.
 Sunday is the best day to explore and be active!
 Many Germans do outdoor sports on this day, such as hiking, biking, jogging, walking, skiing, etc.

-If you live in Germany, you surely will have proximity to nature so you can reach it by walk, bike, bus or car.
+If you live in Germany, you certainly will have proximity to nature to reach it by walking, bike, bus, or car.

-Outdoor adventures are trendy on Sundays, so keep parking in mind if you opt to go to one of the bigger castles or parks.
-It can be quite busy.
+Outdoor adventures are trendy on Sundays, so think about the parking if you go to one of the castles or parks by car.
+It can be pretty busy.

-Another great activity for Sundays, go to the cinema.
+Another great activity for Sundays is going to the cinema.
 Fortunately, it’s open!
 However, in Germany, they dubbed all non-German movies.
 So you will need to speak some German to be able to understand it.

-Also, ticket prices are higher on Sunday than on other days, for example, go to the cinema on Tuesday will cost you way less.
+Also, ticket prices are higher on Sundays than on other days; for example, going to the cinema on Tuesday will cost you way less.

-Hands down, the best breakfast of the week happens on Sunday.
-Shops are closed, yes, but some restaurants and cafes are still working, so you can visit one for brunch.
+Hands down, the best breakfast of the week happens on Sundays.
+Shops are closed, but some restaurants and cafes are still working, so you can visit one for brunch.

 Sunday brunch is a big thing in Germany.
-It is perfect for those who like to sleep in and spend all day with friends eating and drinking.
-It’s a great opportunity to try out new dishes and the perfect excuse to start drinking early.
+It’s perfect for those who like to sleep in and spend all day with friends eating and drinking.
+Besides, it’s an excellent opportunity to try new dishes and the perfect excuse to start drinking early.

-Since many Germans love to have extended breakfast on Sunday, think about reserve a table in the restaurant before you go.
+Since many Germans love to have extended breakfast on Sundays, think about reserving a table in the restaurant before you go.

 And of course, having a long breakfast at home with some pancakes or freshly baked bread is also a good idea.
 Some bakeries in Germany remain open till midday on Sundays, especially for people who want fresh bread for breakfast.

-Just because shops are closed doesn’t mean that you have to stay home every Sunday.
+Just because shops are closed doesn’t mean you have to stay home every Sunday.
 Germany has an incredible location, making traveling easy as it had never been.
-You can catch a bus or train and be with a few hours in a different country or city.
+You can catch a bus or train within a few hours in a different country or city.

-The Netherlands, France, Belgium is straightforward to reach from Germany, and these places have everything open on Sundays, so besides exploring, you can even do some shopping.
+The Netherlands, France, and Belgium are straightforward to reach from Germany, and these places have everything open on Sundays, so besides exploring, you can even do some shopping.

 Also, don’t forget to explore more of your town.
 Familiarizing yourself with the area around you on a Sunday is a great way to take advantage of living abroad.
 Also, public transportation runs seven days a week; you can take the bus, U-Bahn, or S-Bahn.

-Also, Sunday is probably one day when people really cook solid food.
-They take time for the preparation and serving their loved ones.
+Also, Sunday is probably one day when people cook solid meals.
+They take time to prepare the food and serve their loved ones.

-Don’t forget to call your lowed once on Sunday if you haven’t seen them at the family lunch.
+Don’t forget to call your loved ones on a Sunday if you haven’t seen them at the family lunch.

 Luckily, museums in Germany are open all day on Sundays.
 Take advantage of it and learn about German history, culture, or art.